 How Much Energy Does a Sports Venue Consume?

-What is clear from the example of the Dallas Cowboys is that sports can be extremely thirsty when it comes to energy consumption, especially with regards to electricity.
-Add to the obvious factors such as lighting, video walls, refreshments and hospitality during match days, many football stadiums host a huge range other sporting and cultural events throughout the year.
+It is clear that football can be extremely thirsty when it comes to energy consumption, especially with regards to electricity.
+Alongside lighting, video walls, refreshments and hospitality during match days, many football stadiums host a huge range other sporting and cultural events throughout the year.

-The kinetic, player powered football pitch has even been championed by all-time record goal scorer Pele, really emphasising the support the project has back in Brazil.
+The player-powered football pitch has even been championed by all-time record goalscorer Pele, emphasising the support the project has back in Brazil.

 Forest Green Rovers

-Closer to home, Forest Green Rovers may not be in the upper echelons of the football league, but their energy efficiency efforts are second to none here in the UK.
+Closer to home, Forest Green Rovers may not be in the upper echelons of the football league, but their energy efficiency efforts are leading the way!

-One of the few teams to hail from Gloucestershire, Forest Green are well and truly living up to their name as the most pro-active team in the UK in terms of sustainability.
-They are the only team with a 100% organic pitch and have eliminated nitrogen based fertilisers from their ground keeping efforts.
+One of the few clubs in Gloucestershire, Forest Green are well and truly living up to their name as the most pro-active sustainable football team.
+They are the only team with a 100% organic pitch and have eliminated nitrogen based fertilisers from their ground-keeping.

-Forest Green’s ground, The New Lawn, also used 170 photovoltaic solar panels to generate energy, which help to offset any costs the club have accrued as a result of going organic.
-An autonomously driven mower which fertilises the pitch as it mows and the washing of the club’s kit with phosphate free washing detergent really underline Forest Green Rovers’ position as the UK’s organic football champions, how long will it be before more teams follow suit?
+Additionally, Forest Green’s ground, The New Lawn, used photovoltaic solar panels to generate energy, which help offset costs the club has accrued as a result of going organic.
+An autonomously driven mower which fertilises the pitch as it mows and the washing of the club’s kit with phosphate free washing detergent really underline Forest Green Rovers’ efforts and we are starting to see many of the major clubs follow their lead.

-Manchester United on the other hand, have been using training pitches made from old recycled tyres from Indian-based firm Apollo.
-The pitch at their Old Trafford complex is made from 10 tonnes of recycled rubber, which is around 2,200 tyres.
-The facility has been FIFA certified so completely safe to use and is also open to the Manchester community.
+Similarly, Manchester United have been using training pitches made from old recycled tyres from India-based firm Apollo.
+The pitch at their Old Trafford complex is made from 10 tonnes of recycled rubber, approximately 2,200 tyres.
+The facility has been FIFA-certified as completely safe to use and is also open to the wider Manchester community.

-Not only will this allow for some quite breath-taking moods and shows to be created around the ground, but the LED lighting will also mean that the stadium will be 60% more energy efficient; this equates to a saving of 362 tonnes of carbon dioxide per year.
+Not only does this allow for some quite breath-taking moods and shows to be created within the ground, but in comparison to traditional lighting systems in stadiums LED lighting is 60% more energy efficient; this equates to a saving of 362 tonnes of carbon dioxide per year.

 Solar San Francisco

-In contrast to the aforementioned case of the Dallas Cowboys, one NFL team takings its commitment to sustainability very seriously are the San Francisco 49ers.
-Indeed, before a ball had even been kicked, or thrown as the case may be, the 49ers had already taken home their first piece of silverware of the season; the LEED gold standard for sustainability.
+Before a ball had even been kicked, or thrown as the case may be, the 49ers had already taken home their first piece of silverware of the season: the LEED Gold Standard for Sustainability.